Skip the Merlin Sleep Suit: Here’s How to Handle the Swaddle to Sleep Sack Transition

 It’s totally normal and biological!
 But how you support your baby through this transition can make a big difference.

-I know so moms swear by the Merlin Sleep Suit.
-It’s marketed as the solution for babies who struggle once the swaddle is gone.
+I know so many moms who swear by the Merlin Sleep Suit.
+It’s marketed as the solution for babies who struggle to sleep once the swaddle is gone.

 But here’s why I skip it with my clients every time: